oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/adb-excel-addin/adb-excel-addin.md

     ![Add-in removed.](./images/addin-removed.png " ")

-    The **Oracle Autonomous Database Add-in for Excel** is removed from the menu bar.
+    The **Oracle Autonomous AI Database Add-in for Excel** is removed from the menu bar.

     ![Add-in removed from menu bar.](./images/addin-removed-menu.png " ")

 ## Task 2: Install the Excel Add-in from Database Actions

-You can install the add-in from the Oracle Autonomous AI Database **Database Actions**.
+You can also install the add-in from the Oracle Autonomous AI Database **Database Actions**.
 This is accessed by users with an Oracle Account.

+>**Note:** If you already installed the add-in using the Microsoft AppSource as explained in Task 1, you don't have to perform this task.

 **Prerequisites**